FAQs

 • New Parties: Fusion voting gives new parties more influence over the political agenda by incentivizing major party candidates to appeal to the voters represented by that new party.

 Fusion voting is still alive and well in Connecticut and New York, but it was outlawed in most states in the early 1900s because it worked as intended to create more parties that were able to exert influence on the major parties.
 In the 19th and early 20th centuries, smaller and emerging party voters consistently leveraged fusion voting to advance their agendas.
 The two major parties banned fusion in order to stamp out competition and consolidate their power.
-Most legal scholars believe this was, and is, an unconstitutional limit on the freedoms of association and assembly that all citizens should enjoy.
+Most legal scholars believe this was, and is, an unconstitutional limit on the freedoms of association and assembly that all citizens should enjoy (see also The Legal Case for Unbanning Fusion).
 The fusion ban has made it nearly impossible for new voices and parties to exercise real power and influence over the political agenda.
 This in turn has helped cement the dysfunctional, zero-sum nature of the two-party system and the dysfunctional government that it produces.

 We believe that the conditions are ripe for our effort.
 Americans are hungry for more choices on the ballot and there is widespread dissatisfaction with the two-party system.
-Many states have constitutions that offer robust support for their citizens’ rights of free speech and association, which portend well for lawsuits like the one brought by the Moderate Party of New Jersey.
+Many states have constitutions that offer robust support for their citizens’ rights of free speech and association, which portend well for lawsuits like the ones brought by the New Jersey Moderate Party and the United Kansas Party.
 And as the two-party doom loop worsens, we believe the prospects for electoral reforms like fusion can only improve.

 In this moment, the most likely outcome would be the birth of centrist parties that support democracy, compromise and the rule of law, appealing to center-right and center-left constituencies.
 This party would give voters tired of partisan warfare a place to go, and would influence the two major parties to move away from the extremes and towards moderation.
 In the longer term, a limited number of other parties representing various viewpoints across the political spectrum would also emerge, enriching the political discourse beyond just red and blue.
 For example, in New York State (traditionally led by moderates from both parties), fusion voting has produced durable and constructive minor parties, like the Conservative Party on the right and Working Families Party on the left.